 COLLECTING THE SEEDS

-Oaks and maples are among the easiest trees to grow in the UK and the best to plant – they are long-living native species that are excellent at storing carbon dioxide.
+Oaks and maples are amongst the easiest trees to grow and the best to plant – they are long-living native species that are excellent at storing carbon dioxide.
 If you’re unsure of which trees to plant, just look around you!
 Anything that is growing in your local area is a good option, and acts as proof that your tree would thrive there too.
-The Woodland Trust have some useful information about which trees to grow in your back yard.
-FYI - this may be tailored to the UK, so please do extra research for the US.
+The Woodland Trust have some useful information about which trees to grow in your garden.

 Once our acorns were gathered, Laura started planting some on her property in Wales and a group of us began a “propagation station” in our London office, where we planted the rest of the shoots.